 Is a Covering Letter Different from a Cover Letter?

-Our customers were hired by:
+Our customers have been hired by*:

 No, a covering letter is not different from a typical cover letter—they are the same thing.
 The term “cover letter” is more commonly used in American English, while “covering letter” is the preferred term in British English.
 Both refer to a letter of introduction that accompanies another document, such as a résumé or curriculum vitae (CV), to provide additional context and highlight your suitability for a role.